HIGHWAY DRIVES around North East Victoria and the Southern Riverina

-From the Murray Valley Highway junction the highway passes through mainly flat farming country to Tallandoon before it starts its gradual rise to the farming township of Eskdale.
+From the Murray Valley Highway junction, the highway passes through mainly flat farming country to Tallandoon before it starts its gradual rise to the farming township of Eskdale.

-The lake, which is held back by a massive dam, has a surface area of 64 square kilometres and was built as major irrigation storage for the Murray Darling Irrigation System.
+The lake, which is held back by a massive dam, has a surface area of 64 square kilometres and was built as a major irrigation storage for the Murray Darling Irrigation System.